 Bake your bacon in the oven for larger batches

-When cooking large amounts of bacon, more that would fit in a frying pan, do yourself a favor and use the oven.
+When cooking large amounts of bacon, more than would fit in a frying pan, do yourself a favor and use the oven.
 It’s less messy, and you only need to put them in and take them out.

 You need a baking tray with reasonably high sides to catch the dripping fat.
 You also need something like a metal rack to lay the bacon across, so it will drip the fat.